 Grade-separated interchanges proposed as part of the Central Valley Wye alternatives would provide a benefit by reducing traffic delay at current at-grade intersections and provide direct access for emergency responders across the HSR right-of-way.
 New, permanent road crossings would total 24 for the SR 152 (North) to Road 13 Wye Alternative, 29 for the SR 152 (North) to Road 19 Wye Alternative, 28 for the Avenue 21 to Road 13 Wye Alternative, and 24 for the SR 152 (North) to Road 11 Wye Alternatives.
 Thus, the SR 152 (North) to Road 19 Wye and Avenue 21 to Road 13 Wye Alternatives would have the greatest beneficial impacts, and the SR 152 (North) to Road 13 Wye and SR 152 (North) to Road 11 Wye alternatives would have the least beneficial impacts.
-The exact locations and other details of all permanent roadway closures and other modifications, such as grade separations, crossing configuration (e.g., underpass, overpass), are presented in Appendix 3.2-A, High-Speed Rail Grade Separations and Road Closures for Central Valley Wye Alternatives, and on Figure 3.2-8 of Section 3.2.
+The exact locations and other details of all permanent roadway closures and other modifications, such as grade separations and crossing configuration (e.g., underpass, overpass), are presented in Appendix 3.2-A, High-Speed Rail Grade Separations and Road Closures for Central Valley Wye Alternatives, and on Figures 3.2-6 through 3.2-9 of Section 3.2.

-In rural areas in Merced and Madera Counties, where fewer grade-separated crossings would be constructed under the Central Valley Wye alternatives than in urban areas, longer reroutes and potentially longer response times could occur for emergency response providers traveling across or in the Central Valley Wye construction and operations RSA for direct impacts.
+In rural areas in Merced and Madera Counties,15 where fewer grade-separated crossings would be constructed under the Central Valley Wye alternatives than in urban areas, longer reroutes and potentially longer response times could occur for emergency response providers traveling across or in the Central Valley Wye construction and operations RSA for direct impacts.
 In these remote areas of the RSA, the impact would be regional because responders from multiple jurisdictions may be involved.
-This would result in indirect impacts where service provides are located outside of, but have service boundaries or provide service within, the safety and security RSA.
-However, even in rural areas, the distance between overcrossings or undercrossings would vary from less than 2 miles to approximately 5 miles where other roads are perpendicular to the proposed HSR alignment.
+This would result in indirect impacts where service provides are located outside of, but have service boundaries or provide service within, the safety and security